-How Much Does a New Roof Cost in 2024?
+How Much Does a New Roof Cost in 2025?

 This article covers the following:

-- What’s the average cost of a new roof in 2024?
+- What’s the average cost of a new roof in 2025?

-According to the 2024 COST VS VALUE REPORT, the average cost for a new asphalt shingle roof (the most common type) in the United States is $30,680.
-This is a very general price that doesn’t account for area-specific pricing, roof size/complexity, or other cost factors (more on this later).
+According to last year’s 2024 COST VS VALUE REPORT, the average cost for a new architectural asphalt shingle roof (the most common type) in the United States is $30,680.
+This price includes tearing off and installing 30 squares of shingles with synthetic underlayment, galvanized drip edge, and aluminum flashing on a rectangular hip roof with two average-size skylights.

-So, the price could be lower or higher depending on where you live.
+However, this is a very general price that doesn’t account for area-specific pricing, roof size/complexity, or other cost factors (more on this later).
 For example, the average cost for a new asphalt shingle roof is $24,533 in our area of Nashville, Tennessee.

 Roofing Material |

-2024 Cost Per Square Foot |
+2025 Cost Per Square Foot |

 $4.00 |